Mark Romanek: Music videos

-Romanek's 2002 music video for Johnny Cash's cover of Nine Inch Nails' "Hurt" has been hailed by many critics and fans alike as the most personal and moving music video ever made.
+Romanek's 2002 music video for Johnny Cash's cover of Nine Inch Nails' "Hurt" was nominated for seven VMAs, winning one for cinematography, and also won Romanek his third Grammy.
 The song expresses self-loathing and the futility of worldly accomplishments; this content took on a new poignancy when sung by Cash near the end of his life, quietly performing in his memorabilia-filled home, with shots of the flood-ravaged "House of Cash" museum and archival shots of a younger, cockier Cash edited in.
-The video was nominated for seven VMAs, winning one for cinematography, and also won Romanek his third Grammy.

 Other Romanek videos that have received accolades and awards include the VMA winners "Free Your Mind" (En Vogue), "Are You Gonna Go My Way" (Lenny Kravitz), "Rain" (Madonna), "Devil's Haircut" (Beck), "99 Problems" (Jay-Z), and "Criminal" (Fiona Apple).
-Many others have also received nominations.
 In 1997, Romanek received the VMA Michael Jackson Video Vanguard Award for his contribution to the medium.
 Two of his music videos, "Closer" by Nine Inch Nails and "Bedtime Story" by Madonna, have been made part of the permanent collection of the Museum of Modern Art in New York City.

+In a 2013 interview with IndieWire, Romanek responded to the question of whether he would direct another music video:

-Romanek directed Jay-Z's performance art video for the song "Picasso Baby", which aired on HBO on August 2, 2013.
+Despite this, Romanek returned to music video directing with Jay-Z's performance art piece "Picasso Baby", which aired on HBO on August 2, 2013.
 The video was shot inside the Pace Gallery in New York and featured a group of personalities from the world of art, including Marina Abramović, whose 2010 performance art work "The Artist is Present" inspired the video.
 This marked Romanek's first music video in eight years, his last being Coldplay's video for "Speed of Sound" in 2005.